rylew2/portfolio-rylew/content/project/card-game.md

 reportWebVitals();
 ```

-- Remove the frontend in-memory storage and instead reference the graphql returned data
+- Removing the frontend in-memory storage and instead referencing the GraphQL returned data
-- I setup a `codegen` file using the `@graphql-codegen/cli` that would take the graphql types defined on the backend and generate a set of Typescript types that I coudl use on the frontend.
-This required me to go back and update a lot of the frontend enums and utility functions
+- I setup a `codegen` file using the `@graphql-codegen/cli` that would take the GraphQL types defined on the backend and generate a set of Typescript types that I could use on the frontend.
+This required me to go back and update a lot of the frontend enums and utility functions with those types

 ## Conclusion

-Overall it was interesting to work with languages I knew but some frameworks and libraries I hadn't worked with.
+Overall it was interesting to work with languages I knew, but with frameworks and libraries I hadn't worked with.
 There are a few final next steps I was considering:

 #### Additional items if more time allowed for the project:
-- Set loading state prior to graphql calls (between deals/resets) - although it's pretty quick to make a mutation and get the result - it might make sense to have the loader show momentarily
+- Set loading state prior to GraphQL calls (and between deals/resets) - although it's pretty quick to make a mutation and get the result - it might make sense to have the loader show momentarily
-- E2E tests - it would have been nice to add some cypress tests to get integration coverage
+- E2E tests - it would have been nice to add some Cypress tests to get integration coverage
-- Data fetching - I didn't have time to get into it, but there is RTK Query and would be curious how that might overlap, enhance, or work in combination with GraphQL
+- Data fetching - I didn't have time to get into it, but there is `Redux Toolkit Query` and I would be curious how that might overlap, enhance, or work in combination with GraphQL and the Apollo client
-- It's a bit conflicting to have to sync the backend database "state" with the redux store, it felt a bit redundant to have both at times.
+- It's a bit conflicting to have to sync the backend database "state" with the redux store, it felt a bit redundant to have both at times - could we just suffice with storing state on the backend/db?
 Since I wanted to learn redux toolkit this was ok
-- Deploy the full stack app (it works fine locally for now)
+- Deploy the full stack app to vercel (it works fine locally for now) - right now just the front end is deployed, though it functions exactly the same as the full stack app